AmirrezaNasiri/laravel-course-roadmap/README.md

 - Backend Role Description
 - Describing Teaching Method
 - Introducing Roadmap
-- Priorityzing the Roadmap Points
+- Prioritizing the Roadmap Points
 ###### The Web (I)
-- Give Overall Example of the Internet (telephoning) 👶
+- Give an Overall Example of the Internet (telephoning) 👶
-- Request Flow in Internet and Web
+- Request Flow on the Internet and Web
 - Explain IP and Servers 👶
 - Explain DNS 👶
 - Explain HTTP Protocol 👶